Skip to main content

 Canary status

-What that means: 152 federal complaints — a bump above its quiet neighbors — but much of it traces to semiconductor-shortage builds with missing features and to recall populations, not new mechanical failures.
+What that means: Mechanically a settled late-gen car.
+The 152 federal complaints — a bump above its quiet neighbors — trace mostly to semiconductor-shortage builds with missing features and to recall populations, not to new mechanical failures.
 Five recalls, all free fixes.
-Mechanically this is a settled late-gen car.

 CalmChirpingSquawkingFainted